Japan in December 2025: Weather, Best Places & Winter Tips

 Participate in Winter Sports

 Beyond skiing, these resorts offer snowboarding, snowshoeing, and snowmobile tours for varied winter fun.
-Visitors can also experience night skiing, enjoy scenic gondola rides, and participate in ski lessons with professional instructors, ensuring a comprehensive and enjoyable winter sports adventure.
+You can also experience night skiing, enjoy scenic gondola rides, and participate in ski lessons with professional instructors, ensuring a comprehensive and enjoyable winter sports adventure.

 Christmas in Japan